Perfect Pizza Calculator

 Pizza, as we know it today, emerged on the streets of Naples in the 18th century.
-At first, it was a staple food of the urban poor, at a time where the number of Neapolitan citizens was increasing rapidly.
-Everyone hoped to find a better life in a city with a constant supply of goods coming in from overseas trade.
+At first, it was a staple food of the urban poor at a time when the number of Neapolitan citizens was increasing rapidly.
+Everyone hoped to find a better life in a city with a constant supply of goods from overseas trade.
 Unfortunately, only a select few would succeed.
 The rest joined a rising number of beggars or lazzaronis, named so because their appearance resembled that of Lazarus himself.

-Without much money nor a place to eat properly, they were constantly running in search of another side job.
-Pizza was the ideal food for them.
+Without much money or a place to eat properly, they were constantly searching for another side job.
+Pizza was the perfect food for them.
 It was cheap and easy to eat.
-A man could buy a slice of it from a pizzaiolo (a street pizza-maker) and continue his march through the city while eating.
+A man could buy a slice from a pizzaiolo (a street pizza maker) and continue his march through the city while eating.